DC989/golden-line/content/_index.en.md

 ---
 title: "Golden Line Transfers"
-description: "Premium airport and private transfer services"
+description: "Premium Airport & Private Transfers"
 ---

-Welcome to Golden Line Transfers - your reliable partner for comfortable transportation.
+Welcome to Golden Line Transfers - your trusted partner for comfortable transportation from Belgrade to all major destinations.
+Safety, comfort and reliability are our guarantee.